BasicWolf/archived-concrete-settings/docs/src/api.rst

                      (:class:`GuessSettingType <concrete_settings.types.GuessSettingType>`)
                      would invoke type guessing mechanism.
    :param behaviors: setting behaviors, a container of :class:`Behavior` objects.
+   :param override: a flag which indicates that settings definiton is explicitly overriden
    :type value: :data:`Any <typing.Any>`
    :type doc: str
    :type validators: tuple
    :type type_hint: :data:`Any <typing.Any>`
+   :type override: bool

    The corresponding implicit definition of a setting in Settings class is written as following: